 Quality of Earnings (QoE) Analysis

-A Quality of Earnings (QoE) analysis is a specialized financial review that examines the reliability, sustainability, and true economic reality behind a company’s reported earnings.
-Unlike a standard audit, which verifies that financial statements comply with accounting rules, a QoE digs into whether the numbers accurately reflect what the business actually produces — and whether those results can be expected to continue.
+A Quality of Earnings (QoE) analysis is a specialized financial investigation that examines the reliability, sustainability, and true economic reality behind a company’s reported earnings.
+Unlike a standard audit — which verifies that financial statements comply with accounting rules — a QoE digs into whether the numbers accurately reflect what the business actually produces and whether those results can be expected to continue under new ownership or in a contested proceeding.

-At Joey Friedman CPA PA, we provide independent QoE analyses for buyers, sellers, attorneys, and lenders engaged in mergers and acquisitions, business sales, investment transactions, and pre-sale planning.
-Our work gives decision-makers the confidence they need before committing to a transaction.
+At Joey Friedman CPA PA, we provide independent QoE analyses for buyers, sellers, attorneys, and lenders engaged in mergers and acquisitions, business sales, valuation disputes, earnout disagreements, and pre-sale planning.
+For legal counsel, a well-documented QoE is the foundation of credible financial testimony, damages calculations, and representations-and-warranties claims.
+Our work gives every decision-maker — whether at the negotiating table or in litigation — the confidence to act on defensible numbers.

 When a QoE Is Needed